Steverobles/outdoors-bucket-list/README.md

 # outdoors-bucket-list
 In Outdoors Bucket List you can add all the hiking trails and backpacking trails that you would like to accomplish along with adding the location, distance and difficulty.
-Also including the features of updating a trail and deleting a trail.
+Also including the features of updating a trail and a button for completing a trail.

 ![Screenshot 2023-07-27 at 11 26 49 PM](https://github.com/Steverobles/outdoors-bucket-list/assets/126551900/a2894b1d-4330-481a-bba9-cff151581a25)
 ![Screenshot 2023-07-27 at 11 27 14 PM](https://github.com/Steverobles/outdoors-bucket-list/assets/126551900/2bdf66c3-c769-4b51-a253-0fa5919a31f3)